parwat08/friends-details/README.md

 - API's path for user can also done as *`localhost:8080/api/users/******`*

-- Route for users password reset will be implemented soon.
+- Route for users password reset and user logout will be implemented soon.

 -----------